 You better brace yourself because today I am going to get all crafty on your arse.

 A few weeks back the lovely, and all round Australian fashion goddess, Phoebe Montague from Lady Melbourne made her very own pair of Dorothy heels, following some muselike inspiration courtesy of an Alison Goldfrapp album.
 I developed a very unhealthy need to possess those shoes after the first glance.
-I mean they are red and they are glittery, what more could any girl, or discerning cross-dresser, want?
+I mean they are red and they are glittery, what more could any girl want.

 I have taken Lady M's basic idea and added a few steps to ensure maximum adhesion and minimal dispersal of glitter.
 Whilst it's cute to leave a trail of your own pixi dust in the form of glitter, I imagine there are many shop and restaurant owners who would be less than impressed with a trail of red glitter throughout their establishments.
 Besides, no one wants a pair of heels that look like they have developed the mange.
 And really a pair of heels missing large chunks of glitter is just sad.